Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy

 where

 Here $A_{i}^{n0}$ is the interband Berry connection for parameter $\xi^i$.
 Depending on the degree of $\dot{\bm{\xi}}$, the nonadiabatic corrections modify the wave packet dynamics in three ways.
 The quadratic terms introduce a metric tensor $G_{ij}$ in $\bm{\xi}$-space, dubbed the nonadiabatic metric.
-The linear terms modify the Berry connections by $\delta {A}_i$, whereas the $\delta E_{\rm na}$ stands for the nonadiabatic energy correction, which is a second-order correction, manifesting the energy-level repulsion effect.
+The linear terms modify the Berry connections by $\delta {A}_i$, whereas the $\delta E_{\rm na}$ stands for the nonadiabatic energy correction, which is a second-order correction.